ebp-nor/workshop-2024/day2_genome_annotation/orthofinder.md

 They show you how to manually downliad data from different databases.
 To do this step on the command line, look at tips and tricks in the databases section.

-# Getting the input data for Orthofinder
+# Getting the input data for OrthoFinder

-We will use our own data to run Orthofinder.
+We will use our own data to run OrthoFinder.
 All you need is a fasta file of all the protein sequences for each species.
 It is also good to have an outgroup species for your analsys.
-We have chosen to use Aspergillus.
+We have chosen to use _Aspergillus nidulans_.

 Create a folder at your work directory:
 ```